|Title:||Head Coach/Offensive Coordinator|

 Kyle Sweeney is in his seventh year at the helm of Stags Football.
 In that time, the program has seen an impressive transformation.
-In his first season, CMS finished third in the SCIAC.
-His second season required rebuilding as the Stags started 17 freshmen and sophomores each week.
-Year three brought three exciting wins including a season opening overtime win and a five overtime victory.
+In his first three years, the Stags were young and rebuilding.
 The Stags finished the 2014 season 5-4.
 Most impressively from 2013 to 2014, the Stags improved their net score against all nine opponents.
 The 2015 Stags finished second in the SCIAC at 7-2 with losses by three and five points.
 Included in those seven wins was a game that had one of the all-time fantastic finishes in college football history.
 Down 42-29 with 29 seconds left on the game clock, the Stags scored two offensive touchdowns in the last 28 seconds of the game, capping the scoring with a defensive safety for 45-42 win.
 In 2016, the Stags finished 7-2 for the second consecutive year and head into 2017, 17-4 in their last 21 games.

 Coach Sweeney was the head coach at MacMurray College in Jacksonville, Illinois for the 2007 and 2008 seasons.
 From his first to second season, the team was arguably the most improved team in the country.
 The scoring offense and defense improved a combined 29.5 points per game, including moving up more than 140 positions in three Division III statistical categories during his stay.